Sundqvist, Binnington help Blues open with 4-1 win over Avs

 Binnington was brilliant all night, including a stop of Nathan MacKinnon’s shot in the second period after the Colorado forward sped coast-to-coast, weaving through traffic.

-Not only did Sundqvist score in the first and third, he also absorbed some bumps and bruises along the way.
-He briefly limped off after blocking a shot with his leg in the first period.
-He later got up slowly after crashing into the boards while trying to score.

 Kyrou was recalled from the taxi squad Wednesday morning after making the trip with the team.
 His goal at 13:15 of the first gave the Blues a 2-1 lead.
-It was a nifty bit of passing that set up the score, too, as Kyrou sent the puck to Tyler Bozak, who sent it right back to Kyrou for the goal.
+It was a nifty bit of passing that set up the score, as Kyrou sent the puck to Tyler Bozak, who sent it right back to Kyrou for the goal.

-It was a rough start for Philipp Grubauer, who stopped 28 of 32 shots for Colorado.
+Philipp Grubauer stopped 28 of 32 shots in a rough start for Colorado.

+“We got outcompeted in a lot of areas,” Grubauer said.
+“It was a short camp, but that’s not an excuse.”

 The Avalanche and Vegas Golden Knights enter the season as favorites to win the West Division.
 But don’t discount the Blues — as they demonstrated.